 ‘It’s an axiomatic system,’ says Hep, ‘in which all theorems are derived from a small number of simple axioms.’

-‘Listen, my dear,’ murmurs Joan, ‘the healing I do, the spells, the necromancy, are all in the service of good.
-But, the old rites are frowned upon by the church.
+‘Listen, my dear,’ murmurs Joan.
+‘You’re only thirteen years old!
+You do not realise that there’s plenty out there who would harm you, for the things you say.
+The healing I do, the spells, the necromancy, are all in the service of good.
+But the old rites are frowned upon by the church.
 Seen as heresy.
-They think the same of the things you talk of, the earth revolving around the sun, of invisible particles in motion.
-They do not understand.
-Magic serves God and the Goddess.’
+They think the same of the magic you talk of; the earth revolving around the sun, of invisible particles in motion.
+They consider it blasphemy.’

+Although having grown up surrounded by superstition, Hep believes in rational thought.
 ‘Magic?
-The Church?’ scoffs Mizzy, ‘I have read of a new device, invented by Galileo.
+The Church?’ she scoffs, ‘I have read of a new device, invented by Galileo.
 It’s called a microscope.
 Through it you can see the smallest objects.
 If you want to know how many angels can dance on the head of a pin, that is where you should look for the answer.
 Not by praying, or chanting incantations.’

 ‘Well, they are silly, then.
 And I am no longer a girl.
 Today I bled and so am a woman, and I intend to make my mark on this world.’